 The journal's scientific content (editorials and scientific articles) receives a unique DOI identifier (Digital Object Identifier) and is permanently published.
 Even after publication, authors can and are encouraged to review, change, or update the content of their articles by publishing new versions, which are added to their history.
 However, previous versions, corrected or retracted, will not be changed or removed from the publication page and will remain available under the same DOI.

-The Health Sciences Journal, through ABEC, uses the Crossmark, a Crossref tool and a multi-editorial initiative that standardizes how readers can identify the current version of the article and any changes.
+The HSJ, through ABEC, uses the Crossmark, a Crossref tool and a multi-editorial initiative that standardizes how readers can identify the current version of the article and any changes.
 Therefore, the Editorial Board is responsible to informing and making the necessary changes or retractions and keeping the most current content available.
 Readers will be able to receive alerts of corrections when and if they occur.
 By clicking on the Crossmark logo (on the publication page or in the final PDF file), readers will have standardized access to the publication's current status, the most recent version, and additional information, such as author information (ORCID), important dates, and funding.

 For Crossmark, there are two categories of updates: minor and major.